matiaspaavilainen/Distributed-Systems/README.md

 2. kubectl get pods -n monitoring

-3. kubectl --namespace monitoring port-forward <Name of the grafana pod> 3000
+3. kubectl --namespace monitoring port-forward <name of the grafana pod> 3000

     You can now access the grafana dashboard in

 4. <http://localhost:3000>